afratetlay/tailwindcss-landing-page/README.md

 #### Disclaimer

-Thank you for taking your time to read this and if you haven't please have a go at the game.
+Thank you for taking your time to read this.

 Afra.